 Tennis NZ Professional Coach Register

-One of the national initiatives included in the Modernising Tennis Plan is the implementation of a Professional Coach Register.
+One of the national initiatives includes in the Modernising Tennis Plan is the implementation of a Professional Coach Register.
 Over the course of 2022, Tennis NZ engaged independent consultants to assist in gathering insight from the Tennis Industry.
 The most recent engagement was surveying the wider tennis community to formulate a fit for purpose register in New Zealand.

 The preparatory phase of gathering feedback for a Professional Coach Register has concluded and insights, from the survey delivered to the wider tennis community, are now available.